'Sauna Reading Group'

-- Each meeting of the Sauna Reading Group will be with a different group of invited participants, selected for their interests tangentally related to these themes.
+- Each meeting of the Sauna Reading Group will be with a different group of invited participants, selected for their interests tangentally related to the SRG themes.

-- Drinking water will be provided but feel free to bring your own. it is important to stay hydrated.
+- Drinking water will be provided.
+It is important to stay hydrated.

 - Bring a towel, and cloth to sit on.

-- As this is an adaptation of a Finnish custom, but with guests from a variety of cultures, swimwear (as opposed to traditional nudity) is our default dresscode, though the group is invited to decide what is most appropriate or comfortable amongst themselves.
+- As this is an adaptation of a Finnish custom, but with guests from a variety of cultures, the group can decide together wether to adopt the scandivian uniform of just a towel or more modest swimwear is the appropriate dresscode.

 - This is a discussion but feel free to stay silent until ready to speak, or not at all if it leaves you untalkative.
 Listen to your body.

 - After the sauna we will move to a nearby pub for a discussion or debrief about the preceding discussion.

 - Each of these guidelines is up for negotiation, depending on the dynamics of each group.

 Sauna Reading Group #1.